marek629/blog/docs/node-migration-esm.md

 ## Articles

-This is a small artile series about migration a node.js project from CommonJS type into module type.
+This is a small article series about the migration of a node.js project from CommonJS type into module type.
-Following articles is available now:
+The following articles is available now:

 * [Part 1: --experimental-specifier-resolution](node-migration-esm-01.md)
 * [Part 2: __dirname and __filename](node-migration-esm-02.md)